| CAMELot sample session

 consecutive automatic saves take place, the system overwrites the

+first without warning.
 In addition to the above, an

 AVS field file is saved for each substate datatype, for each